-- Facts: A German issuing judicial authority sent an EAW to a Dutch executing judicial authority to surrender Wolzenburg, a German citizen, for the purposes of the execution of a sentence of one year and nine months imposed on him by a German court.
-Wolzenburg established his principal residence for just over one year in the Netherlands, where he lived with his wife and where he was exercising a professional activity.
+- Facts.
+A German issuing judicial authority sent an EAW to a Dutch executing judicial authority to surrender Wolzenburg, a German citizen, for the purposes of the execution of a sentence of 1 year and 9 months imposed on him by a German court.
+Wolzenburg established his principal residence for just over 1 year in the Netherlands, where he lived with his wife and where he was exercising a professional activity.
 The Dutch court is hesitant about refusing the EAW on the basis of Article 6 of the Dutch law on the surrender of persons, which is the Dutch implementation of Article 4(6) EAW FD.
-According to the Dutch law, a foreign person can only benefit from an application of this ground for non-recognition when two conditions are met: (i) being in the possession of a residence permit of indefinite duration and (ii) having been lawfully resident in the Netherlands for a continuous period of five years.
-Wolzenburg did not fulfil any of these criteria. - Main questions: Can the refusal ground of Article 4(6) EAW FD be made subject to possession of a residence permit of indefinite duration and to a continuous, lawful residence period of five years in the executing Member State, whilst the refusal ground is applied automatically to nationals?
+According to the Dutch law, a foreign person can benefit from an application of this ground for non-recognition only when two conditions are met: (i) they are in the possession of a residence permit of indefinite duration and (ii) they have been lawfully resident in the Netherlands for a continuous period of 5 years.
+Wolzenburg did not fulfil either of these criteria. - ➤ Main question.
+Can the refusal ground of Article 4(6) EAW FD be made subject to possession of a residence permit of indefinite duration and to a continuous, lawful residence period of 5 years in the executing Member State, while the refusal ground is applied automatically to nationals?

-- CJEU's reply: A national legislation that applies the ground included in Article 4(6) EAW FD automatically to its own nationals whilst it requires a lawful residence for a continuous period of five years for non-nationals, is compatible with the principle of non-discrimination on grounds of nationality.
+- EAW FD automatically to its own nationals while it requires a lawful residence for a continuous period of 5 years for non-nationals is compatible with the principle of non-discrimination on grounds of nationality.
 However, a national legislation that makes the application of Article 4(6) EAW FD subject to supplementary administrative formalities, such as a residence permit of indefinite duration, is not compatible with this principle.
-The CJEU's main arguments: - ➤ Applicability of the principle: The principle of non-discrimination on grounds of nationality applies to the present case where a national of one Member State, who is lawfully resident in another Member State, is subject to an EAW in the latter State (paras 42-47). - > The requirement of a lawful residence for a continuous period of five years for non-nationals, is compatible as: - It pursues a legitimate objective, the reintegration in society (paras 67-68); - It is proportionate (paras 69-73). - > Supplementary administrative formalities, such as, in particular, a residence permit of indefinite duration, is not compatible as: - Article 19 of Directive 2004/38 does not require Union citizens who have acquired a right of permanent residence in another Member State to hold a residence permit of indefinite duration (para 50); - A residence permit has only declaratory and probative force, but does not give rise to any right (para 51).
+The CJEU's main arguments follow. - Applicability of the principle.
+The principle of non-discrimination on grounds of nationality applies to the present case where a national of one Member State who is lawfully resident in another Member State is subject to an EAW in the latter Member State (paras 42-47). - The requirement of a lawful residence for a continuous period of 5 years for non-nationals is compatible because it: - pursues a legitimate objective reintegration in society (paras 67 and 68); - is proportionate (paras 69-73). - Supplementary administrative formalities, such as, in particular, a residence permit of indefinite duration, are not compatible as: - Article 19 of Directive 2004/38 does not require EU citizens who have acquired a right of permanent residence in another Member State to hold a residence permit of indefinite duration (para 50); - a residence permit has only declaratory and probative force and does not give rise to any right (para 51).

-C-42/11, Lopes Da Silva Jorge, Judgment of 5 September 2012.
+Case C-42/11, Lopes Da Silva Jorge, Judgment of 5 September 2012.